sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 ### Solaris

 Sensu binary-only distributions for Solaris are available for the architectures listed in the table below.

+We support Solaris 11 and later (not SPARC) for binary distributions.

 {{% notice note %}}
 **NOTE**: The Solaris binary distributions include only the Sensu agent.